Voice over: the microphone, obscure object of desire

 If your booth isn't ideal in terms of acoustic treatment, super-cardioid condenser mics like the Sennheiser MKH416 may be an interesting option: their ultra-directional design makes them more forgiving of less-than-perfect acoustic environments.
 Ribbon mics may also be an option to consider, but require excellent preamplification.
 Without getting into esoteric considerations, it is essential to consider certain factors.

 Are you a woman or a man?
 Is your voice (objectively, not your personal perception): low / medium / high?
-For example, I am a male French voice actor with a deep voice, and a Neumann U87 is better suited than an equally good Neumann U89, which will be better suited to medium female voice talents than a U89.
+For example, I am a male French voice actor and a Neumann U87 is better suited to my range than an equally good Neumann U89, which will be better suited to mid-range female voices than a Neumann U87.

 What kind of acoustic environment are you recording in?
 The best large-diaphragm condenser microphones require an acoustically perfect environment; less than perfect, a less sensitive microphone will be 10 times cheaper and 10 times better.

 What are you recording, and in what style?
-Inspirational TV spot, punchy promos, e-learning...?
-Where will your work be broadcast? etc etc...
-So many questions you should ask yourself before considering this or that microphone.
-And the icing on the cake: some microphones are sublime but not suitable for voice over.
+Inspirational TV spots, punchy promos, e-learning...?
+Where will your work mainly be broadcast? etc etc...
+So many questions you should ask yourself before considering a particular microphone.
+And the icing on the cake: some microphones are sublime but not suitable for voice-overs.
 Why or why not?
-Because they make the voice too present, to the detriment of what the voice is saying - in other words, the voice is no longer transparent, at the service of the script, but draws too much attention to itself.
+Because they make the voice too audible, to the detriment of what the voice is saying - in other words, the voice is no longer transparent, at the service of the script, but draws too much attention to itself.
 It no longer serves the message and the audience, but demands attention, like an actor on stage with an inflated ego who doesn't serve his character but plays to the applause.

 There's no secret: try out different microphones in YOUR acoustic environment, with YOUR voice.
 And before you invest a large chunk of money in a microphone, make sure you've invested 10 times that amount in your acoustic treatment and, of course, that you have excellent sound insulation.